-- (a) Residence of Patwaris within their circles and their was obtained during the year.
-The only district in which the number of non-resident patwaris has risen since last year is Amraoti.
+- (a) Residence of Patwaris within their circles and their conduct and discipline.

 The Deputy Commissioner of that district will, it is hoped, give the matter his personal attention.
 The conduct and discipline of the patwaris' staff has been favourably reported on by all Deputy Commissioners, and punishments have generally been comparatively few in number.
-The Deputy Commissioner, Yeotmal, however, complains of slackness of work among the patwaris of Izara villages: - opened during the rains at all the taluq head-quarters, except where the rewriting of the record; of rights was in progress, with satisfactory results.
-No test examination in the rules could, however, be held in Akola and Buldana districts because the patwaris had to be sent back to their circles for the preparation of detailed statements of the outturn of crops. - 16.
-The conduct and work of Revenue Inspectors has been favourably reported on.
+The Deputy Commissioner, Yeotmal, however, complains of slackness of work among the patwaris of Izara villages: - opened during the rains at all the taluq head-quarters, except where the rewriting of the record-of-rights was in progress, with satisfactory results.
+No test examination in the rules could, however, be held in Akola and Buldana districts because the patwaris had to be sent back to their circles for the preparation of detailed statements of the outturn of crops. - reported on.
 One Revenue Inspector was removed from service in Yeotmal for fudging his diaries and general incompetence, and two were suspended, one in Amraoti, and the other in Buldana, for bad work.
 All the permanent Revenue Inspectors are now either fully qualified or were permitted to appear at the annual examination.
 The value of this examination as a test of general efficiency is not, however, fully realized.
 The paper set at the last examination was entirely of a practical nature and by no means difficult; yet of the 38 candidates who appeared only 14 were successful.
 The percentage of marks necessary for a pass at the last examination was 40 per cent only, and I propose to raise it to 50 so as to correspond with the standard fixed for the departmental examination for members of the subordinate Civil Service.
 With pay now graded it is time to insist on efficiency. - 17.
 The number of days spent on tour by the Superintendents of Land Records and Assistant Superintendents of Land Records is shown in the subjoined table:-

-District. , Superintendents of Land Records.
+, District.
+Superintendents of Land Records.
 First Assistant Superintendent of Land Records.
 Second Assistant Superintendent of Land Records.

-And the second s THE REPORT OF THE PARTY OF THE PROPERTY OF THE PARTY OF T Days.
 Days.
 Days.
+Days.

 Akola ••• 170 254 83

-Amraoti ' ••• 110 123 gr gr
+Amraoti · · 110 123 . gī

-Buldana ••• 175 198 184
+Buldana ••• 175 8Qt 184

-Yeotmal ••• 197 185 188
+Yestmal 197 .
+185 188